 To find out more about the range of support available please see the Student and Education Services webpage.

 The Learning Development team offer individual drop-in sessions and appointments, as well as mentoring schemes and workshops.
 They can advise on academic reading and writing, independent study, criticality, time management, maths and a range of other study areas.

 Details of the Academic Services available in each Faculty are available on the Library’s webpage.

-The Enterprise Team are here to support students to develop their 21st century skills and transform their ideas into reality, visit the Work in Progress pages for more information.
+The Enterprise Team are here to support students to develop their 21st century skills and transform their ideas into reality.

 There is a range of support available in your department.
 Contact your department or check their web pages to find out what student support is available.